javierhf/technical-write-me/docs/articles/survival-kit/index.md

 - [ ] A clear workflow is implemented to review and update the documentation
 - [ ] My documentation mirror the natural workflow of regular users.

- **Those items you have not ticked** are the onw you need to tackle:
+**The items you have not ticked** are the ones you need to tackle

- > "That's one small step for man, one giant leap for ~mankind~ my documentation."

 Knowing your ground can be a terrifying experience leaving in a hopeless-like state of mind.
 But despair do not!
 Be patient, take small steps.
 Then _iterate!_

-## Blade 2 - Know Your Documentation Needs
+### Blade 2 - Know Your Documentation Needs

 **If the Oracle of Delphi had managed documentation,** it might have said:

 > "Know your documentation needs."

 **Knowing your documentation needs helps you to contextualize** the insights you've gained using the _knowing your ground_ blade.

 **To know our documentation needs** answer the following questions: